Why Culture Is a Leading Indicator of Risk

 Around whom does it happen more or less often?

 This shift moves us from interpretation to observation.
 From storytelling to pattern recognition.
-Behavior becomes something we can study, test, and influence rather than speculate about.
+Behaviour becomes something we can study, test, and influence rather than speculate about.

 A Final Thought